vavardan/OCI-DNS-view/README.md

 - oci.customer-oci.com

 and when Private Endpoint has been created for these services, that Endpoint gets additional DNS records entry in the Default private view for that specific VCN, in which specific subnet it has been created, to make it possible to resolve and get a private IP address of the endpoint within VCN.<br>
-For simplicity these domains are not depicted inside Forwarding rules in design views and animations, but to ensure correct DNS forwarding from Spoke to Hub and/or between regions, those should be included into configuration, as presented in below examples.
+For simplicity these domains are not depicted inside Forwarding rules in configuration views and animations, but to ensure correct DNS forwarding from Spoke to Hub and/or between regions, those should be included into configuration, as presented in below examples.

 Hub VCN resolver Forwarding rules in Region 1, which forwards Region 2 related DNS queries to the Listener in the Region 2:<br>
 <img src="images/hub_fwr.png" width="650" height="value">